Fil Noir "Dining"

 The Fil Noir little armchair has the same elegant design and enveloping shape as the eponymous armchair.

-Tape "Cord" Outdoor
+Aston "Cord" Outdoor

 The Daiki seats, born out of the Brazilian architect’s passion for Japanese culture, go outdoors, where the open-air space is conceived and experienced as an extension of the indoor living area: a